 This is such a fun and creative way to serve up raspberries!
 Raspberries are amazing on their own, but filling them with some yogurt is just an added bonus and a great way to add in some extra protein and calcium.
 Stick to a plain yogurt or no sugar added yogurt for the healthiest option.
 The ultimate fun finger food for toddlers!

 11. Pita Wedges with Hummus

-If you’re looking for a more savoury option, you can’t go wrong with pita wedges and hummus.
-We love this Sweet Potato Hummus, but feel free to sub in your favourite hummus flavour!
+If you’re looking for a more savory option, you can’t go wrong with pita wedges and hummus.
+We love this Sweet Potato Hummus, but feel free to sub in your favourite hummus flavor!
 To make the pita crispy, lightly brush with some olive oil, spruce up with desired seasonings and bake the wedges in the oven to dip into the hummus!